 Yes, all open pesto sauce jars should be placed in the refrigerator to maintain their quality for a longer period.
-When you bought commercially made pesto that wasn’t refrigerated in the market does not need refrigeration.
+When you buy commercially made pesto that wasn’t refrigerated in the market does not need refrigeration.
 Even homemade pesto has to be refrigerated.

 To place the opened pesto in the fridge, transfer the sauce into a small airtight container and seal tightly.

 Yes, you can freeze pesto to increase its shelf life for both store-bought and homemade pesto.
 The only item you need is the plastic container.
-Transfer the sauce into an airtight container and leave a few inches of the space before sealing it.
+Transfer the sauce to an airtight container and leave a few inches of the space before sealing it.
 Write the storage date and place it in the freezer.

 The interesting facts about pesto are here: